 People who restrict their intake of meat and fish may not get enough B-12 from food sources, so they may need to take supplements or eat foods fortified with this vitamin, such as some cereals and plant-based milks.

 Discuss the use of supplements with a doctor or dietician before beginning a low-protein diet and stay in regular contact with healthcare professionals.
-Researchers suggest follow-up visits every 3 to 4 months when on this diet.

 People with kidney-related health conditions may need to follow a low-protein diet.
 The diet involves restricting the intake of high-protein foods and focusing on eating plenty of fruits, vegetables, and healthful fats.